IrsyadMakarim/IrsyadMakarim/README.md

 ## About me
 - My name is Muhammad Irsyad Makarim
 - A student in Telkom University
-- I'm an amateur game dev and mobile dev.
+- I'm an game dev and mobile dev.
 - Specialized in Godot Engine and Android Studio
 - Currently learning more about Mobile Programming, especially Android and more about Godot Engine
 - Trying to learn about 3D Modelling in Blender